drj11/land-use/notes.md

 # Milk (Cow's Milk)

+[Milk2016] House of Commons Briefing Paper Number 2721, 20 January 2016

 From Wikipedia https://en.wikipedia.org/wiki/Cattle#Dairy
 average output is 22 litres per cow per day.

+Which is also very close to the average for the UK (21 litres per day [Milk2016).

+Not all produced milk is consumed by humans, some is wasted, some re-enters the animal food chain.

+Consumption by type is roughly [Milk2016]:
+50% Liquid consumption
+28% Cheese
+11% Milk powder
+5% Other manufacture
+6% Butter, Cream, Condensed milk

+There is little international trade (3% export; 1% import).

+So per UK resident:
+14.6 billion litres divided by 70 million people:

+~ 200 litres per person per year

+or about 0.6 litres per person per day.

 (see also Soybean)

+(Seems quite difficult to get numbers on amount of land these cows might require).

 # Bamboo